jlord/offline-issues/README.md

 $ offline-issues USER/REPO USER/REPO#0
 ```

-Example:
+**Example:**

 ```bash
 $ offline-issues jlord/offline-issues muan/github-gmail#4
 ```

-Whatever directory you are in, it will create a `md` and `html` folder with the resulting files.
+The files are written to whichever directory you are currently in.
+You will see a `md` and `html` folder added, each of with contains the issues you requested.

-## Local install

-- Run `npm install .` from a clone of this repository (dependencies will be added to a subdirectory)
-- The CLI can be accessed via `<path-to-clone>/src/cli.js` (instead of `offline-issues`)
-    - Alternatively, use `sudo npm link` to install the `offline-issues` executable
+## Build / Develop Locally

+- Clone this repository: `git clone https://github.com/jlord/offline-issues.git`
+- Go inside this project: `cd offline-issues`
+- Install dependencies: `npm install`
+- Link this local version to your global `npm link` (or `sudo npm link`)
+- If you have trouble with this or don't want to override the published version (this one) you can run it through the path to the main file: `<path-to-clone>/src/cli.js OPTIONS`
 - On Ubuntu, use `nodejs <path-to-clone>/src/cli.js` (or `nodejs $(which offline-issues)`) to start the CLI

-**TADA**
+---

 ## Future times

 Currently working at MVP level -- it gives you the issues you specify.
-But I want to add to it:
+But I want to add (or recieve Pull Requests!) to it:

-- some css so the html isn't so painfully raw
-- more command line options like getting 'all' or 'closed' or 'open' or by 'author' or 'mention'
+- More command line options like getting 'all' or 'closed' or 'open' or by 'author' or 'mention'.

-Then maybe after that:

-- serve up these files locally with a nice directory page
+- Directory/Index of files you have.
+- Tests.
-- tests!
+- Spin up sever.
+- Sync up the issues you currently have at a later date.